k8af/fvtt-buster-Dockerfile/README.md

 ----

-Hint: You also can try out the shell script "container_manager.sh" to start, stop and login to your container.
+Hint: You also can try out my simple shell script "container_manager.sh" to run, start, stop and login to your container.

 ----